 CPDC strives to maintain consistent, balanced and understandable agreements and welcomes suggestions for potential improvements.

-Sample_AE_Invoice CSU.xlsx Invoice Form may be used and shared by University for consistancy.
+Invoice Form may be used and shared by University for consistency.

 Every CSU campus shall appoint a consulting campus architect.
 This appointment shall be an annual appointment starting July 1 of each year.
 The campus shall call upon the consulting architect to advise on both architectural and master planning issues that may arise during the appointment year.